Scottish crest badge: Armigerous clan members

 In terms of Scottish Heraldry, an armiger is someone who has registered his or her own coat of arms, or has inherited a coat of arms according to the Laws of Arms in Scotland from an ancestor who had arms recorded in the Lyon Register.

 Armigers, like clan chiefs and chieftains, may wear their own personal crest within a plain circlet inscribed with their own motto or slogan.
 Armigers are permitted to wear one silver eagle feather behind the circlet (or on certain occasions a real eagle feather).
 If an Armiger is a member of the British Peerage or a feudal baron they are permitted to wear the appropriate coronet or baronial chapeau above the circlet on their crest badge.
 If an armiger is a member of a Scottish clan, they may wear the crest badge of their chief, however it must be encircled by a strap and buckle (see Un-armigerous clan members below).

 Non-armigerous clan members

 Members of Scottish clans are considered, by the Court of the Lord Lyon, to be relatives of their clan chief.
 They can be either immediate family or extended family.
 Clan members can also be people who only bear the "clan surname" or a sept name associated with the clan.
 The Court of the Lord Lyon has also stated that anyone who professes allegiance to both the clan and its chief can be considered a clan member.
 All clan members may wear the chief's crest encircled by a strap and buckle inscribed with their chief's motto or slogan.
+Some followers of Chieftains or feudal Barons also wear a crest and buckle badge.
 The strap and buckle symbolises the membership to the clan and allegiance to the clan chief.